Finland, Sweden Leaders To Discuss NATO Bid With Erdogan - UrduPoint

 Finland, Sweden Leaders To Discuss NATO Bid With Erdogan

-But Turkey said the four-way meeting, which will also involve NATO chief Jens Stoltenberg, did not mean that Ankara was close to lifting its objection to the two Nordic countries joining the military bloc.
+But Ankara said the four-way meeting, which will also involve NATO chief Jens Stoltenberg, did not mean it was close to lifting objections to the two Nordic countries joining the military bloc.

-The four leaders will meet in Madrid, in a last ditch bid to break to deadlock before the start of the alliance's summit, which will focus on Russia's invasion of Ukraine.
+Officials said Monday the leaders will meet in Madrid, in a last-ditch bid to break to deadlock that threatens to overshadow the NATO summit, which will focus on Russia's invasion of Ukraine.

 "My strong hope is that this dialogue can be successfully concluded in the near future, ideally before the summit," said Swedish Prime Minister Magdalena Andersson after meeting Stoltenberg in Brussels.

-Russia's invasion of Ukraine earlier this year saw the two Nordic countries abandon decades of military non-alignment by applying for NATO membership in May.
+Russia's invasion of Ukraine earlier this year saw the two Nordic countries abandon decades of military non-alignment by applying in May for NATO membership.

 But the joint membership bid, initially believed to be a speedy process, has been delayed by objections from NATO member Turkey.